Topics in Probability, Parametric Estimation and Stochastic Calculus: Brownian motion, It o calculus, and some of their applications

-\begin{proof} The proofs of (1)-(5) follow the same method, namely, we first check the property for elementary processes and then pass the limit.
+\begin{proof} The proofs of (1)-(5) follow the same method, namely, we first check the property for elementary processes and then pass the limit, with the same argument also applying to (8).
 Also, (6) follows immediately from (5).
-Finally, the proof of (7) can be found in \cite[Theorem 3.2.5]{oksendal2013stochastic}. \end{proof}
+As for (7), we may approximate $f$ by a sequence of elementary (and non-random) integrands $f_i$ for which the result holds (by Definition \ref{itoelem} and Proposition \ref{norm:spce} (3)).
+It follows from Definition \ref{itointvst} that